shirleyobih1/path-cc.github.io/_news/2020-12-7-Submit-Locally-Run-Globally.md

 ---
 title: "Submit Locally, Run Globally"
 date: 2020-12-07T12:00:00+00:00
-excerpt: MADISON - The OSG offers via the OSG Connect service researchers with an OSG account and an Access Point to the Open Science Pool, a globally deployed HTCondor pool.
+excerpt: The OSG offers via the OSG Connect service researchers with an OSG account and an Access Point to the Open Science Pool, a globally deployed HTCondor pool.
 ---

 <figure class="figure float-right" style="margin-left: 1em">